✦ A decade of Canvas craft, now driven by AI — describe it, watch it build live.Start building

 How to Use

-1. Configure your Open Graph metadata — enter the page title, description, image URL, site name, and canonical URL in the Content fields.
-2. Adjust the design settings: choose which platform preview to simulate (Facebook, Twitter Card, LinkedIn), set the card theme, accent color, and image aspect ratio.
-3. Preview the rendered social share card instantly in the output panel — it updates live as you edit.
-4. Copy or download the generated Bootstrap 5 HTML to embed the preview mockup in documentation, client reports, or internal QA checklists.
+1. Configure your Open Graph metadata — enter the page title, description, image URL, site name, and URL as they appear in your meta tags.
+2. Adjust the design settings including card style, accent color, border radius, and which platform preview to simulate.
+3. Preview the rendered card in real time to see exactly how your link will unfold when shared.
+4. Copy or download the Bootstrap 5 HTML to embed this preview card in your documentation, style guide, or QA checklist.

 Why Use This Tool?